 About Me

-I am an Assistant Professor of Healthcare Management at Towson University and formerly a Postdoctoral Fellow at the Center for Systems Science & Engineering at Johns Hopkins University.
+I am an Assistant Professor of Healthcare Management at Towson University with courtesy appointments at the Johns Hopkins Center for Systems Science & Engineering and the Johns Hopkins Data Science and AI Institute.

-Most recently, I helped develop the U.S. Measles Tracker at Johns Hopkins, a comprehensive surveillance system providing county-level measles case data and visualizations.
+Most recently, I developed the U.S. Measles Tracker at Johns Hopkins, a comprehensive surveillance system providing county-level measles case data and visualizations.
 This work was published in JAMA and has been featured across national media outlets as a critical public health resource during the ongoing measles outbreak.

 Research Interests